Important information for COVID-19 Precautions

 We know that the Coronavirus respiratory virus, transmitted by respiratory droplets that might come in contact with your nose, mouth or eyes.
 That presents some unique challenges for the dental profession, as the area you have been warned to keep covered is where we need to work.

-I would like to share with you what additional precautions we have in place since March:
+I would like to share with you what additional precautions we have had in place since March 2020:

-- Upon arrival, we take temperatures (on ourselves, as well as our patients) and do a short health assessment to determine whether we are well enough to work, and patients are well enough to have treatment.
+- Upon arrival, we do a short health assessment to determine whether you are feeling well enough to have treatment.
 Patients are also asked to use our hand sanitizer before and after treatment.

 - Our reception area has been streamlined, with magazines and toys removed for now.
 Several chairs have also been temporarily relocated, so that any wait, albeit short, can be “socially distanced”.
 We have added a “sneeze barrier” between our front office staff and our reception area.

-- Surfaces such as countertops, door handles, reception chair arms, restroom surfaces, etc. will be sanitized regularly throughout the day.
+- Surfaces such as countertops, door handles, reception chair arms, restroom surfaces, etc. are sanitized regularly throughout the day.

 - All staff wear masks at all times, whether they are greeting you in reception, or working in the treatment areas.
 We hope that this is a temporary measure because we hate hiding our smiles!